th3m7J0/crud-helper/README.md

 # crud-helper
-This is a CRUD Helper module for expressjs apps used with `mongoose` in order to simplify the common operations
+This is a CRUD Helper module for expressjs apps used with [mongoose](https://www.npmjs.com/package/mongoose) and [Joi](https://www.npmjs.com/package/joi) in order to simplify the common operations

 ## Installation